Alan Dale: Early roles and Neighbours

-In 1985, Dale was cast in the continuing role of Jim Robinson in the Australian soap opera Neighbours, earning him acclaim across the world.
-He appeared on the show from the first episode and stayed for eight years before his character was killed off in 1993.
-He found working on Neighbours "exciting" and it enabled him to provide for his sons, but he said: "You were a totally replaceable commodity; [the production company] didn't put any value on any of the people appearing in the show."
+He found working on Neighbours "exciting" and it enabled him to provide for his sons, but has spoken negatively about the show's producers, stating: "You were a totally replaceable commodity; [the production company] didn't put any value on any of the people appearing in the show."
+Dale appeared on the show from the first episode and stayed for eight years before his character was killed off in 1993, appearing in 1064 episodes.
+Dale quit the show due to feeling he and the rest of the cast were underpaid, and said he parted on "bad terms" with the production company Grundy Television.
 He expanded: "I didn't like it there, they were not nice people.
 When we decided that we hated each other, the company and me, one of the things the company did was to market everything they could out of us and pay us nothing."
-Dale and the company (Grundy Television) parted on "bad terms", although he would later go on to appear on the show again in 2018 and 2019.
+In 2018, Dale returned to Neighbours to film scenes for two episodes, which aired in December 2018 and March 2019, in each of which he appeared as Jim in a dream to Jim's son Paul.
+Of his return, Dale stated that it had "laid a load of ghosts to rest for me", regarding his original exit.

 After Neighbours, Dale struggled to find work in Australia because he was typecast as Jim Robinson.
 His only regular sources of income were voice-overs, and publishing magazines about his former show which he "made quite a lot of money out of".
 He lost most of his profits investing in a failed children's magazine.
-In 1999, he was cast in the American television film First Daughter, which was filmed in Australia.
+Dale did have some minor acting roles during this time, including a single episode appearance in science-fiction show Time Trax (1994) and the pilot episode of Space: Above and Beyond (1995), the latter of which was an American series filmed in Australia.
+In 1999, he was cast in the American television film First Daughter, which was also filmed in Australia.
 After discovering he could perform a convincing American accent, Dale attended the film's premiere, finally moving with his family to the United States permanently in January 2000.
 Dale, his second wife Tracey, and their then two-year-old son Nick moved into an "awful little flat" in Los Angeles and found an agent.
 Dale recalled telling his wife in Melbourne that "there's no way this is going to work.
 But if it does, it proves you can do anything."